canmod/macpan2/inst/starter_models/awareness/README.md

 #> [3] "longer_memory_awareness_model" "importation_awareness_model"
 ```

-This specification can be used to draw the following flow diagrams using
+This specification can be used to draw the following flow diagram using
 code found in the [source for this
 article](https://github.com/canmod/macpan2/blob/main/inst/starter_models/awareness/README.Rmd).
+This is the diagram for the simple awareness model.

 ![](./figures/diagram-1.png)<!-- -->

+The other three models in this example have a hospital box as well.

 ![](./figures/diagram-delayed-death-1.png)<!-- -->